Nunie123/data_engineering_on_aws/02_data_warehousing.md

 WHERE sale_date between $price_change_date and dateadd(month, 1, $price_change_date);
 ```

-But the current schema can't help us answer the question of when a products price changes.
+But the current schema can't help us answer the question of when a product's price changes.
 If we confirm that the price of a product will change, at most, once per day, then we can create our own price history table by taking daily snapshots of the `products` table.
 We'll go into more detail about how we will transform the data in Chapter 6.
 For now all we need to know is that we can get that data, so let's create a table to hold it.

 ``` SQL
 CREATE TABLE analytics.web_application_db.price_history (